falconcr/docker-ruby-on-rails/README.md

 # docker-ruby-on-rails
-A simple Ruby on Rails application
+A simple Ruby on Rails application.